PrestaShop/prestashop-specs/back-office/advanced-parameters/database/advanced_parameters-database-sql_manager.md

 The cancel button redirects the user to the SQL Manager list without saving any information.

-The save button saves the SQL query name, the SQL query and redirects the user to the list adding the new SQL query saved with the success alert: "Successful creation.".
+The save button saves the SQL query name, the SQL query, and redirects the user to the list adding the new SQL query saved with the success alert: "Successful creation.".

-If the user saves a request that has not the authorized query type (defined in the list bellow), an error is displayed : "Your request is not authorised, please try a SELECT type request", the query is not saved and the user stays on the page with the error displayed.
+If the user saves a request that has not the authorized query type (defined in the list below), an error is displayed: "Your request is not authorized, please try a SELECT type request", the query is not saved and the user stays on the page with the error displayed.

 The list of unauthorized request types:
 'DELETE', 'ALTER', 'INSERT', 'REPLACE', 'CREATE', 'TRUNCATE', 'OPTIMIZE', 'GRANT', 'REVOKE', 'SHOW', 'HANDLER',